StevenClontz/escape-pod-puzzlehunt-2016/pages/1-vbc.md

 included the word **"cross"** on the page.

 Make sure you **photograph the von Braun momument** for your records!
+You also must **photograph a teammate at this location for verification purposes**.

 Remember, as long as you have a photograph of the von Braun monument on your handheld computer, **you do not need to solve